usaid-cs/yesterday-i-learned/random.md

 - A Live Drop is when two people meet up and exchange items or information.
 A [Dead Drop](https://en.wikipedia.org/wiki/Dead_drop) is when the two people don't meet.
 - An [Euler's disk](https://www.youtube.com/watch?v=gO8wt5xbvLk) on a concave surface can spin for a long time.
 - [Thunderbolt 3 ports are supersets of USB C ports.](https://thunderbolttechnology.net/blog/difference-between-usb-c-and-thunderbolt-3) The reverse is not the case.
-- 1500 requests a day is about once a minute, more or less.
 - Arm wrestling is [more about the wrist](http://www.artofmanliness.com/2009/03/20/the-art-of-manliness-guide-to-arm-wrestling/) than anything.
 The objective is to extend the length of your arm while shortening the opponent's, by manipulating the opponent's wrist.
 [Top roll](https://www.youtube.com/watch?v=4hNOHUEnzTM) mainly involves rotating the opponent's wrist by rotating yours 90 degrees _inward_, while [The Hook](https://www.youtube.com/watch?v=R_Vh9-ExpKo) basically pulls the opponent slightly towards you (by moving your wrist), (increasing|decreasing) the (distance|leverage).
 - Laser tattoo removal might scar, which is more permanent than the tattoos it tries to remove.
 - [Drug catapults really exist in Mexico](http://www.atlasobscura.com/articles/drug-catapult-us-mexico-border).